From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Experiments

-As shown in Table \ref{tab:ood}, the two-stage method achieves best OOD performance (20.7\%) with 500 clean samples +150 wrong samples configuration (i.e., +150 configuration).
-This 2.7-5.4\% improvement over alternatives indicates that two-stage entropy optimization method enhances knowledge transfer.
-The performance improvements correlate with training noise diversity, supporting our hypothesis that strategic exploration during Phase 1 learns more generalizable representations.
-Notably, entropy maximization alone achieves competitive OOD performance at +50 samples (20.7\%), but degrades with additional noise, while our method maintains robust generalization.

-\textbf{The order of exploration and exploitation matters more than the per-subset assignment of coefficients.} Table 6 compares four possible ways of combining entropy maximization and minimization under 100\%, 50\% and 0\% label noise.

-Across all noise levels, “Max. then Min.” outperforms “Min. then Max.” by 5.6\% at 100\% noise, 3.4\% at 50\% noise and 3.8\% on clean data.
-Beginning with minimization drives the policy to over-confidently imitate whichever labels right or wrong happen to be present, leaving little room for later correction.
-Conversely, starting with maximization supports the diversity needed for GRPO’s group-wise ranking to isolate truly informative trajectories, and the subsequent minimization phase then consolidates those findings.
+\textbf{Stage-wise entropy scheduling (“Max. then Min.”) outperforms subset-wise entropy assignment.} Table~\ref{tab:two-stage method} compares four possible ways of combining entropy maximization and minimization under 100\%, 50\% and 0\% noise level (ScreenSpot as the training set).
+Across all noise levels, “Max. then Min.” outperforms “Min. then Max.” by 5.6\% at 100\% noise level, 3.4\% at 50\% noise level and 3.8\% on clean data.
+Beginning with entropy minimization prematurely encourages the policy to converge.
+This causes the model to overfit to the initial noisy reward signals, reducing the response diversity required for GRPO to discover better trajectories later in training.
+Conversely, starting with entropy maximization supports the exploration and the diversity needed for effective group-wise advantage estimation in GRPO.
+The subsequent minimization phase then consolidates the high reward behaviors discovered during the exploration phase into a confident policy.

-When maximizing entropy is restricted to the noisy subset only (“LF.
+When maximizing entropy is restricted to the noisy subset only (i.e.,“LF.
 Max.
 LT.
-Min.”), performance is better than the flipped order but still inferior to the unified “Max. then Min.” schedule.
-Isolating exploration to bad data deprives the model of useful variance on good data, which is necessary for learning long-tail correlations under partial supervision.
+Min.”), its performance is better than “Min. then Max.” but still inferior to “Max. then Min.” schedule.
+Applying entropy maximization exclusively to the noisy subset restricts the model's overall ability to explore.
+Even for correctly labeled data, initial exploration is beneficial for discovering potentially better reasoning paths before committing to a final policy.
+Furthermore, in practical settings, the clean or noisy status of a label is unknown, making a unified schedule much more applicable.
 Symmetrically, “LT.
 Max.
 LF.
-Min.” works well at 5\% and 0\% noise, because half or all of the data are reliable, yet it suffers under 100\% noise when no clean labels exist to guide exploitation.
+Min.” works well with 50\% and 0\% noise levels, because half or all data are reliable, but it suffers under 100\% noise level when there are no clean labels to guide the exploitation.